Dretch/monomer-flatpak-example/README.md

     ```
 - You can also publish on Flathub, by following [the normal process](https://github.com/flathub/flathub/wiki/App-Submission).

+## Portals
+The [XDG Desktop Portals APIs](https://flatpak.github.io/xdg-desktop-portal) allow reading/writing files, accessing microphones/webcams, opening URIs, printing, etc. This app currently shows how they can be used to access user information and open files.
+The author intends to extract the [code that implements this](app/Desktop/Portal.hs) into a proper library with more features, documentation and tests.

 ## FAQs
 - **Q. How to load fonts/images within the app?**
 - **A.** Use [the normal Cabal mechanism](https://neilmitchell.blogspot.com/2008/02/adding-data-files-using-cabal.html) (for example, see how the fonts are loaded in this app).